 Skip to main content

 Capacity planning is assessing how much time team members have available to meet customer demands, and then making decisions on how to address any gaps.
+This is typically done using capacity planning software or resource management software.

-What Is Capacity Planning In Project Management?
+What Is Capacity Planning?

 Capacity planning in project management involves assessing and allocating resources, including personnel, time, and budget, to ensure that a project can be successfully executed within its specified constraints.

-The goal of capacity planning is to predict whether your existing supply of resources will be sufficient to achieve project objectives.
+The goal of workload capacity planning is to predict whether your existing supply of resources will be sufficient to achieve project objectives.

 What Are The Benefits Of Capacity Planning?